 I am of European and North American heritage, including places that are now called Scotland, Slovakia, Germany, America, and Canada.
 Many of my teachings come from where I was raised, on the traditional land of the Haudenosaunee and Anishinaabe peoples.
 I am currently a visitor on unceded xʷməθkʷəy̓əm territory.
-My pronouns are she/her.
+My pronouns are she/her and they/them.

 I work as a freelance writer in academia and e-publishing.
 I like this job because I have the opportunity to help people share their stories and research while expanding my own knowledge on different topics.

-I hold undergraduate degrees in Philosophy and Psychology, a diploma in Education, and a Master of Arts in Philosophy from the University of British Columbia, where I am currently a postgraduate student in the Department of Educational Studies.
-My interdisciplinary work centres around how and why humans make meaning through different types of narratives, including trauma-informed learning, therapeutic practices, and writing.
+I hold undergraduate degrees in Philosophy and Psychology, two diplomas in Education, and a Master of Arts in Philosophy from the University of British Columbia.
+I am now a graduate student in UBC’s Master of Library and Information Studies program.

 Before UBC, I went to college for writing and did an internship with Corus Entertainment in Toronto.
 I was an editor at UJAH, UBC’s Undergraduate Journal of Art History, and UFSA, UBC’s Undergraduate Film Students Association, as well as a writer for the Ubyssey, UBC’s official, independent student-run paper.
 I have published short fiction, poetry, and peer-reviewed research.

 I live in the Pacific Northwest with my husband and son.
-In my free time I like to read and experiment with fibre and book arts.
+In my free time I like to read.

 photo by Shane Conrad Kilgallen